-Depending on the accounting method you use, preparing W-2s for each employee may be as easy as pushing a button and waiting for your accounting software to do the rest.
-If this is the case — or you just place a phone call to your CPA firm — you’re one step ahead with your tax work.
+Depending on the accounting method you use, preparing each employee’s W-2 may be as easy as pushing a button and having your accounting software do the rest.
+If this is the case — or if you just place a phone call to your CPA firm — you’re one step ahead with your tax work.

 Supporting Tax Document Preparation

-Do you remember that new printer you purchased for the company back in May?
+Remember that new printer you purchased for the company back in May?
 Do you know where you put the receipt or purchase invoice?
-When it comes to your taxes — business or personal — it’s often best to stick with the write-offs you can back up with documentation.
+When it comes to your taxes — business or personal — it’s best to stick with the write-offs you can back up with documentation.

 Using Tax Preparation for Financial Planning